Ergodic SDEs on submanifolds and related numerical sampling schemes: Numerical scheme sampling the conditional measure on

-Proposition~\ref{prop-mu-eps-to-mu1} suggests that the softly constrained dynamics (\ref{dynamics-v-soft}) with a small $\epsilon$ is a good candidate to sample the probability measure $\mu_1$ on $\Sigma$.
+Lemma~\ref{lemma-mu-eps-to-mu1} suggests that the softly constrained dynamics (\ref{dynamics-v-soft}) with a small $\epsilon$ is a good candidate to sample $\mu_1$ on $\Sigma$.
 However, direct simulation of (\ref{dynamics-v-soft}) is probably inefficient when $\epsilon$ is small, because the time step-size in numerical simulations becomes limited due to the strong stiffness in the dynamics.
 The numerical scheme we will study below can be viewed as a multiscale numerical method for the dynamics (\ref{dynamics-v-soft}).
 To explain the method, let us introduce the flow map $\varphi : \mathbb{R}^d \times [0, +\infty) \rightarrow \mathbb{R}^d$, defined by

 where the function $F$ is

 Under proper conditions~\cite{katzenberger1991,fatkullin2010}, one can define the limiting map of $\varphi$ as

 Since $\nabla F|_{\Sigma}=0$ and $\Sigma$ is the set consisting of all global minima of $F$, it is clear that $\Theta: \mathbb{R}^d \rightarrow \Sigma$ and $\Theta(x) = x$, for $\forall~x \in \Sigma$.